marwatk/hidswitch/README.md

 #### Next device

 To switch to the next connected host device, press and hold <kbd>L Ctrl</kbd> and press <kbd>L Shift</kbd> twice.
-This will skip any boards to don't detect a host device.
+This will skip any boards that don't detect a host device.

 ### Shared input